 The annual compliance report has helped our program to recognize areas in need of improvement, especially due to additional challenges associated with the pandemic.
-More than ever, students are dealing with additional pressures, whether they be financial, psychologic, or physical.
-Over the last few years, we have worked to compile resources offered to our students, easing the burden of some of the financial constraints associated with attending college while also working to improve their job outlook on graduation.
+More than ever, students are dealing with additional pressures, whether they be financial, psychological, or physical.
+Over the last few years, we have worked to compile resources offered to our students, easing the burden of some of the financial constraints associated with attending college, while also working to improve their job outlook upon graduation.

 In the last few years, we have been fortunate enough to have applied for and received grant funding for the program.
-We have used this funding to jumpstart tutoring, CT instruction, review classes, allocations for conferences, and textbooks.
+We have utilized this funding to jumpstart tutoring, Computed Tomography instruction, review classes, allocations for conferences, and textbooks.
 Students in the program now have an option for free tutoring, where select second-year students tutor the first-year students.
-The second-year students receive an hourly wage (helping them make some money during clinical internship) while the first-year students can review core nuclear medicine topics.
+The second-year students receive an hourly wage, (helping them make some money during clinical internship), while the first-year students can review core Nuclear Medicine topics.
 Similarly, we have recently begun review sessions for the board exams with past lecturers or outside speakers.
 Both tutoring and these review sessions are free for the students and helped to improve both program retention and board exam pass rates.

 In addition, with the growing need for PET/CT technologists, we felt it was imperative to incorporate CT instruction into the program.
-This grant funding has allowed us to hold an elective CT course for students, again at no additional charge.
-Also secured within this grant funding are allocations for conference attendance.
+This grant funding has allowed us to hold an elective CT course for students, again, at no additional charge.
+Also secured within this grant funding, are allocations for conference attendance.
 We have been able to recently secure funding for hotel and travel expenses to the annual Greater New York Chapter of Society of Nuclear Medicine (GNYCSNM) conference.
 This conference allows students to present abstracts while increasing their opportunity to network within the industry.
-These resources have largely helped to improve job placement rates on graduation, again allowing us to more easily meet our benchmarks on Form L.
+These resources have largely helped to improve job placement rates upon graduation, again, more easily meeting our benchmarks on Form L.

-As with any program, there is a direct correlation between the support that it receives and how well it meets its intended goals.
-When using the feedback from the JRCNMT compliance report, specifically Forms J and L, the NMT program at BCC has been able to restructure the tools used for assessment.
-This restructuring allowed us to not only to improve areas of instruction and assessment that focus on student success but also to streamline data collection for future analyzation.
-We plan to continue using the resources provided by the JRCNMT to track trends within assessment data while focusing on overall student performance.
+As with any program, there is a direct correlation between the support that it receives, and how well it meets its intended goals.
+Utilizing the feedback from the JRCNMT compliance report, specifically forms J and L, the NMT program at BCC has been able to restructure the tools used for assessment.
+This restructuring not only allowed us to improve areas of instruction and assessment that focus on student success, but also allowed us to streamline data collection for future analyzation.
+We plan to continue to use the resources provided by the JRCNMT to track trends within assessment data, while focusing on overall student performance.